 Temperatures are quickly dropping.
 It’s only a matter of time before winter is in full effect.
 Keep your barn warm by winterizing it before the cold strikes.
 By preparing ahead of time for snow and chilly air, you can guarantee your horse will stay happy and healthy through the winter season.
 Follow these tips and you’ll be on the right track!

 3)Reliable water source: A drinkable source of water is necessary throughout the winter.
 Exposed piping might need to be insulated.
 Get in the habit of bringing the hose into a heated area after each use.
 Your horse may need a heated bucket.
 Their water should be free of ice.
 Encourage them to drink by placing a salt lick in their stall.
-4) Stock up on hay:

 6)Get blankets ready: Blanket bars or hooks should be installed in easily accessible places.
 If you plan to blanket this year, make sure you have at least two blankets per horse.
 You’ll need to change them out if one becomes damp or dirty.
-7) Use heat with caution:

 Winterizing your barn doesn’t have to be hard, but it sure does make a difference!